ubccpsc/310/project/Deliverable3.md

 * This spec should be considered a high level outline for this deliverable because it would be very easy to get lost in the details.
 While the pull request from Autobot will make things more clear, it is also more important than ever to attend the in-class deliverable tutorial where we will go through the deliverable step by step.
 * There may be more pull requests from Autobot during this deliverable because we may need to change things on the go.
 Please keep an open eye on Piazza and merge all pull requests sooner rather than later to avoid conflicts.

+## Web Server + Frontend UI

+[Deliverable 1](Deliverable1.md) built a query engine to answer queries about UBC course sections.
+[Deliverable 2](Deliverable2.md) extended the query engine to aggregate answers about actual courses and support details about course spaces on campus.
+Ultimately, you have built a robust backend for quickly and flexibly querying a diverse dataset.
+This is a great foundation, but is not particularly usable: how could your implementation actually be used in the real world?
+After all, software is of little value if it is never deployed and used, no matter how well it is designed and implemented.

+In this deliverable you will complement your backend with a Web server and a frontend UI such that your software can be deployed and used as a Web application.
+Just as is common practice in Web development, you will be given a boilerplate UI implementation (consider us the "designers").
+Most of the functionality has been removed from the sources and it will be your job to hook it all up with your Web server implementation.

 ## Web Server